rise-tools/rise-tools/docs/docs/server-spec/json-types.md

 ## Component

-The primary way you specify which component to render here.
+The primary way to specify which component to render here.

 ```ts
 {